rockettheme/docs/Docs/joomla/platform/install_joomla_25.md

 :   1. **Next** This will lock in your language selection and take you to the next step in the installation process.
 [19%, 90%, nw]

-First, you'll need to select your language of choice.
+First, you will need to select your language of choice.
 Joomla is supported in a wide range of languages, including several English dialects.
 Once you have chosen your desired language, hit the *Next* button in the upper-right corner of the page.

 ![][installation_j25_2]

 :   1. **Extensions** This will open the Extensions drop-down menu in Administrator.
 [35%, 90%, nw]
     2. **Extension Manager** This will open the Extension Manager where you can install any extension packages.
 [70%, 90%, nw]

 The next step includes the pre-installation checks and a readout of recommended settings.
 These checks are in place to make sure that your server is capable of hosting Joomla 2.5 natively.
-If any of these checks (point 1) come up missing, you'll need to correct the issue prior to continuing the installation process.
+If any of these checks (point 1) come up missing, you will need to correct the issue prior to continuing the installation process.

 In the **Recommended Settings** section (point 2) under the primary pre-installation check, a series of server-side settings options are checked and displayed for you.
 These options are not required to run Joomla, but are recommended if you want to get the most out of your experience.
 Once you have confirmed the data on this page, you can hit the **Next** button to continue.